dansteingart/without_the_hot_air/pages_md/SEwtHA_38.md

 where *g* is the acceleration of gravity (9.8 m/s<sup>2</sup>).
 For example, if *T* = 10 seconds, then *v* = 16 m/s.
 The wavelength of such a wave – the distance between crests – is *λ* = *vT* = *gT*<sup>2</sup>/2π = 160 m.

 <img src="figure298.png" width="202" height="619" />
-<span class="figurenumber">Figure F.1.</span> Facts about deep-water waves.
+<div class='caption'><span class="figurenumber">Figure F.1.</span> Facts about deep-water waves.
 In all four figures the horizontal axis is the wave speed in m/s.
-From top to bottom the graphs show: wind speed (in m/s) required to make a wave with this wave speed; period (in seconds) of a wave; wavelength (in m) of a wave; and power density (in kW/m) of a wave with amplitude 1 m.
+From top to bottom the graphs show: wind speed (in m/s) required to make a wave with this wave speed; period (in seconds) of a wave; wavelength (in m) of a wave; and power density (in kW/m) of a wave with amplitude 1 m.</div>

 <img src="figure297.png" width="643" height="390" />
 For a wave of wavelength *λ* and period *T*, if the height of each crest and depth of each trough is *h* = 1 m, the potential energy passing per unit time, per unit length, is